tymyrddin/purple/source/docs/distribution-networks/threat-landscape/procedural-threats/insider-threats.md

 # Insider threats

-Threats from people with legitimate access and authority: operators, engineers, contractors, or support staff who misuse their access to damage the system, exfiltrate data, or enable external attackers.
+Insider threats come from people with legitimate access and authority: operators, engineers, contractors, or support staff who misuse their access to damage the system, exfiltrate data, or enable external attackers.

 Insiders have real credentials, real competencies, and real authority.
 Their actions during normal work are harder to distinguish from compromise than an external attacker's.
 The key is that insider actions either violate procedure (